 - Do clean spots and stains with a mixture of soap flakes and warm water

 - Do use a steam cleaner to disinfect and remove buildup from regular use

 - Do test any conditioners, cleaners, polishes or wax in a hidden spot beforehand

-When working with such a versatile and multi-faceted material, the
+of a life well-loved.
+When working with such a versatile and

 Polishing leather, for instance, maintains its original shine.
 This process is ideal for high gloss, formal or eveningwear accessories which you would like to keep in pristine condition.
 You may prefer, however, to allow more casual, functional pieces such as duffel bags or hobo bags to weather and develop their own unique characteristics.
 In this case, regular dusting and a simple wipe with a damp cloth from time to time will certainly suffice.